agenteo/agenteo.github.com/source/about.md

 ## Experience

-I have 14 years of experience building software in Europe, Australia and the United States in the following domains: call center applications, government event sites, online shops, brand sites with social components, memory video games, content management systems.
+I have 14 years of experience building commercial software in Europe, Australia and the United States in the following domains: call centers, government event sites, online shops, brand sites with social components, memory video games, content management systems.
+For the last 10 years I've been working with Ruby and Rails.

 I keep my skills updated by checking major blog articles and [reading books](/reading) about programming languages, code standards, management, agile methodologies.